 Prior to serving as City Clerk, Mendoza was elected as the youngest member of the 92nd General Assembly where she proudly served six terms as a Democratic member of the Illinois House of Representatives from 2001 to 2011.
-As a State Representative, she was publicly recognized for her leadership and legislation on social services, education, law enforcement and job creation.
+As a State Representative, she was publicly recognized for her leadership and legislation on social services, education, law enforcement, animal welfare and job creation.
 She served as Co-Chairperson of the Conference of Women Legislators and twice served as a delegate to the Democratic National Convention.
-Today she serves on the Board of the National Foundation of Women Legislators.

 Mendoza has been named one of Crain’s Chicago “40 Under 40” and one of its “Women to Watch.”
-She lives on the north side of Chicago with her husband David.
-They are expecting their first child in November.
+She lives on the northwest side of Chicago with her husband David and their son David Quinten.